The Democratic governor criticized Trump’s assertion Monday that “when somebody is president of the United States, the authority is total.”

 The fire department, which runs the city’s EMS system, said it received 3,932 calls requesting ambulances Sunday, down from a record high of 6,527 on March 30.
 The average volume last March and April was just over 4,000 calls.

 Sunday was the sixth straight day that the city’s medical call volume was lower than the previous day.
+Numbers for Monday will be released later Tuesday.

 The fire department said it’s too early to know exactly why volume has dropped.